Marketing as Communication and What It Means for Your Business

 First, let's better understand marketing itself.

-The commonly accepted definition for marketing includes the development and creation of a product or service and the subsequent conveyance of its attributes and benefits to the general public.
+The commonly accepted definition of marketing includes developing and creating a product or service and the subsequent conveyance of its attributes and benefits to the general public.

 No, marketing is not solely advertising or sales – common misconceptions.
 While it does encompass both promotion and purchase, it extends much further.

-Everything from before development up to actual conversion and beyond involves some form of marketing.
+Everything from before development to actual conversion and beyond involves some form of marketing.

 As such, marketing defies any singular definition and instead carries with it plenty of variation.

-It can be relatively straightforward and simple or multi-layered and complex.
-You can market with words or images and in both sound or silence.
+It can be relatively straightforward or multi-layered and complex.
+You can market with words or images and in both sound and silence.

 Marketing's unifying factor, however, is its a flexible enterprise that lends itself to application across practically any industry.
 Every business utilizes it in one capacity or another.